 This research coordination network (RCN) spans the important and timely area of millimeter-wave (mmW) wireless networks that is the focus of intense current research in academia and industry for achieving multi-Gigabit data rates and low latency as part of the emerging vision for 5G wireless networks.
 Due to its very nature, the research and development of mmW wireless networks is driven by innovations in three key areas:

-1. communication and signal processing techniques,
+1. CSP: communication and signal processing techniques,

-3. wireless networking protocols,
+3. NET: wireless networking protocols,

 including prototypes and testbeds.
 While there is significant ongoing research in all these areas, it is happening in relative isolation in the respective domains.
 However, there is a growing realization that harnessing the full potential of mmW wireless technology will require a coordinated approach that facilitates cross-fertilization of research advances in the various areas as well as across industry and academia.
 This RCN project is aimed at filling this gap and will bring academic and industrial researchers from all three areas, including international representatives, to facilitate cross-fertilization of ideas, and to guide and accelerate the development of mmW wireless technology and standards.

-The RCN includes a steering committee of sixteen leading researchers from industry and academia involved in mmW research and development, including representatives from the European mmMAGIC project and the NIST 5G Channel Modeling Alliance.
+Steering Committee: The RCN includes a steering committee of sixteen leading researchers from industry and academia involved in mmW research and development, including representatives from the European mmMAGIC project and the NIST 5G Channel Modeling Alliance.